University of Wisconsin Stout | Wisconsin's Polytechnic University

-UDS employs a registered dietitian to assist students with special dietary needs, nutrition issues or food allergies.
-The dietitian can be reached at 715-232-3599 or can be e-mailed from the UDS web site.
+UDS employs a registered dietitian to assist students with special dietary needs, nutrition issues and food allergies.
+The dietitian can be reached at 715-232-3599 or can be e-mailed from the UDS website.
 This service is free to Baseline Plan participants.

 Try out our Calculator!